BŠK Zmaj: Early history

 Blatski športski klub Zmaj was founded in 1926.
 At the founding meeting adopted the name of BŠK Zmaj and other symbols, which were kept in the name and identity of the club to this day.
 Adopted a red jersey with white pants.
 It is also certain that the flag of the club is red and white vertically placed.
-It is important to note that at this time in Blato are several football club (society) like NŠK Val, NŠK Jadran, NŠK Hajduk...
+At this time in Blato were several football clubs, like NŠK Val, NŠK Jadran, and NŠK Hajduk.

 The NŠK Hajduk was founded by the people from the areas of Mali Učijak and Dočine in 1925 and financed it ourselves.
 In 1927 was arranged a match against his rival Zmaj.
 Convinced of their superiority over the dragon agreed the following conditions.
 If the Zmaj in the match scores more than 5 goals, Hajduk will give the football and disband.
 The Zmaj gave 9 goals, received the ball, and Hajduk was dissolved in the following year when the entire membership passed in BŠK Zmaj.

 From 1923 until 1941 in Blato are operated by two football clubs.
 In those years were often apart and create new clubs, and one of the reasons were the political conditions that are often changed in these turbulent inter-war years.
 So the BŠK Zmaj in early 1929 was banned by the government.
 As Zmaj was very popular in Blato because the period from 1926 to 1928 had not recorded a single defeat of the then rivals, and his name and what he represented could not be stifled by the authorities.
 Thus, in 1937 by people who were not involved in the clubs back then launched an initiative to establish the Zmaj and he is revived by the arrival of the Italian occupiers in 1941.

-Then off again BŠK Zmaj, who at times became greatest organized society in Blato, and other than football, founded by the section athletics, water polo, swimming and later chess.
-After completion of the World War II, when normalized life continued to work BŠK Zmaj and to this day is the guardian of the rich athletic tradition of Blato.
+Then off again BŠK Zmaj, who at times became one of the organized society in Blato, and other than football, founded by the section athletics, water polo, swimming and later chess.